Photodynamic Therapy

 An effective, non-surgical treatment for sun damaged skin and certain skin cancers.

 Photodynamic Therapy, commonly known as PDT, is an advanced treatment for sun damaged skin, actinic keratoses and certain superficial skin cancers.
-It is a non-surgical procedure that produces excellent results with minimal downtime and is now available at both our Gisborne and Woodend clinics.
+It is a non-surgical procedure that produces excellent results with minimal downtime and is now available at our Gisborne clinic.
 If your GP has identified areas of sun damage or precancerous skin changes, PDT may be an effective option worth discussing.

 A woman receiving laser skin treatment from a technician in a medical spa setting.